SandyWyper/SWWS-JulieMossFineArt/content/pages/collections/index.md

     image3:
       image: /uploads/bluebells.jpg
       alt: "Bluebells 30cm x 30cm "
-  - title: "Works on paper "
-    description: A selection of sketches from the sketchbook inspired by travel and gardens using mainly inks, botanical dyes and watercolours.
-    image1:
-      image: /uploads/jungle-sketch.jpg
-      alt: Jungle inks on paper
-    image2:
-      image: /uploads/no-mans-land-sketch-.jpg
-      alt: "'No Mans Land' watercolours on paper"
-    image3:
-      image: /uploads/watercolour-sketch-.jpg
-      alt: "Pitons inks and watercolours on paper "
   - title: "Wanderlust "
     description: >-
       'I craved to go beyond the garden gate, to follow the road that passed by